sanjana-vivek/SPECTRA/README.md

 ![Figure_2 (1)](https://github.com/sanjana-vivek/SPECTRA/assets/126575036/b07030af-50d7-461f-9580-d777dfc9ea17)

 <br/> <br/>
+> [!NOTE]
-Our dataset is limited as of now hence there has been a case of over-fitting.
+> Our dataset is limited as of now hence there has been a case of over-fitting.

 ## Future developments and enhancement
 - Strenghten our model and improve it's accuracy further by enlargening our dataset.
 Our dataset scarcity is a known limitation we plan to actively work on. *Incorporation of other open data initiatives* such as those by NASA and other data providers can increase our access to free or low-cost satellite imagery. <br/>